 I was lulled into a false sense of security when I started writing my novel.
 I remember the elation I felt when I finished my first draft.
 I thought

 ‘I have something great here.
-That’s the part over with.
+That’s the hard part over with.
 Time to do a little tidying up, and on to the next book!’

 How wrong I was.
 I thought the rest of the writing process would be as easy, if not easier, than the first draft.
 It isn’t.